IBM/community-automation/ansible/request-ocp-fyre-play/README.md

   - Using `fyre_ocptype=ocpplus` this will create a fyre `OCP+` 4.x cluster.
     - The `ocpVersion=` parm
       -  Set to the current versions available in the fyre.ibm.com GUI `OCP+` tab.
       -  Set to `custom` if you want to install a nightly or a patch level of a GA'd version.
-See following section on detail for doing `custom` installs.
+See the following  `Custom installations additional information` section on detail for doing `custom` installs.
     - All OCP+beta clusters are created with an additional /dev/vdb 300G disk on the worker nodes.
   - Using `fyre_ocptype=quickburn` this will create a fyre OCP+beta 4.x  cluster against the quickburn quota.
     - The `clusterName=` parm, name you want to give your cluster.
 Must be unique in fyre.